learn-co-curriculum/selecting-single-elements-readme/README.md

 Moving back to our Ada Lovelace Wikipedia page, we have a problem.
 You have seen how to use the `document.querySelector('#header')` to select the header.
 That's super useful, but if we are going to write a search engine made to find connections, we are going to need to learn how to grab the links on a page.

 Links (those blue underlined words you click on) are defined in HTML with an `a` tag.
 Go ahead and use your inspecting elements skills from above, and select the first link ("Charles Babbage") you'll see it has no `id` or `class` attribute.
-To select it we need to revert to the HTML tag style of selecting.
+To select it we need to use the HTML tag style of selecting.
 As seen in the table above this looks like: `document.querySelector('p')`.
 That's close, but instead of grabbing a `p` tag, we want to grab an `a` tag.

 To grab the first link in our web page we need to call `document.querySelector('a')`.
 That's it.
 Open up your Console again, make sure to change to the CodePen context by selecting the dropdown at the top that says `top` and selecting CodePen Preview.
 Then, type in `document.querySelector('a')`.
 You should see the first link be returned.

 ### Retreiving Attributes

 Now that we have selected the proper HTML element, we can ask Javascript about specific attributes of that element.
-When thinking about a link, the two most important attributes are what the URL it links to is and what the link text is.
+When thinking about a link, the two most important attributes are the URL it links to is and the link text.

 To review, we selected the first link in our simplified wikipedia page by typing: